 Mr. Cacos, a director of the Company, does not receive directors' fees but receives compensation through a consulting agreement in his capacity as Vice President, Corporate Development of the Company.
-See footnote 7 to the "Table of Compensation Excluding Compensation Securities" above.

 Dr. Terry, a director of the Company, receives directors' fees of \$1,000 per month, and an annual fee of \$4,000 as Chair of the Audit Committee.
-Dr. Terry also received compensation through a consulting agreement.
-See footnote 8 to the Table of Compensation Excluding Compensation Securities.
+Dr. Terry also received compensation through a consulting agreement